pwgbots/linny-r/README.md

 It should also contain the style sheet `linny-r.css` required by the GUI.

 The sub-directories of `static` contain files that are served to the browser by the script `server.js` when it is running in Node.js.

+> [!IMPORTANT]
+> Unless you _really_ know what you are doing, do **not** move or rename
+> your Linny-R directory or change its contents.
+If for some reason Linny-R
+> does not work, remove _all_ Linny-R software from your machine, and then
+> install it anew, following the procedure described above.

 #### Installing and using an earlier version of Linny-R